 The study plots were at least 10 kilometers from the nearest areas in the park that have been illegally hand-logged and more than 20 kilometers from the park border.
 Thus, Curran’s study suggests that edge effects can exceed 10 kilometers.

-The researchers also found that 47 other diptocarp species “have largely failed to reproduce since 1991, apparently because of dramatic ecological changes outside the park,” says Laurance.
+The researchers also found that 47 other diptocarp species “have largely failed to reproduce [in the park] since 1991, apparently because of dramatic ecological changes outside the park,” says Laurance.
 Fires have increased near the park since the 1998 El Nino drought, and illegal hand-logging has also increased due to Indonesia’s recent economic crash.

 The conclusion that edge effects can occur over significant distances is supported by a study in press by Halton Peters, now at the University of Cambridge in England.
 He found that the highly invasive exotic shrub Climedia hirta, which ranges from Mexico to Argentina, has become established in undisturbed forests in the 2,600-hectare Pasoh Forest Reserve in Peninsular Malaysia.
 This was a surprise because such invasions are rare in intact forests.